-The ICON principles support scientists, researchers, and community leaders in understanding and solving local and global challenges.
-Such a perspective helps integrate remote sensing, numerical modeling and encourages digital concepts, including machine learning for multiscale modeling and monitoring.
-Such integration is vital to understanding simple to complex hydrological processes at different temporal and spatial scales.
-Hydrology with community science and coordination with stakeholders help establish a network where research, education, and collaboration become easy and accessible.
-As a result, the availability of open data for sustainable water management is increasing.
-The ICON framework promotes innovation, equality, diversity, inclusion, and open access research in the discipline of hydrology that involves and supports early career, marginalized racial groups, women, LGBTQ+, and/or disabled researchers.
-Here, we discuss the ICON perspective in the discipline of hydrology.
+The ICON perspective in the discipline of hydrological sciences helps integrate remote sensing, numerical modeling, data science, and different digital concepts, including machine learning to understand simple to complex hydrological processes at diverse temporal and spatial scales.
+Other benefits of incorporating the ICON framework include but are not limited to open, shareable, and easy to interpret, accurate, and timely generated monitored/observed or/and simulated water sciences information.
+Moreover, participation of the community and stakeholders help establish a network where research, education, and collaboration become easy and accessible.
+Besides, the ICON framework promotes innovation, equality, diversity, inclusion, and open access research in the discipline of hydrology that involves and supports early career, marginalized racial groups, women, LGBTQ+, and/or disabled researchers.